amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## Foreword by W.E.B.
 DuBois

 Those who know what it means to be a colored woman in 1922 — and know it not so much in fact as in feeling, apprehension, unrest and delicate yet stern thought — must read Georgia Douglas Johnson's Bronze.
 Much of it will not touch this reader and that, and some of it will mystify and puzzle them as a sort of reiteration and over-emphasis.
 But none can fail to be caught here and there by a word — a phrase — a period that tells a life history or even paints the history of a generation.
 Can you not see that marching of the mantled with

        "Voices strange to ecstasy?"

-Have you ever looked on the ^'twilight faces" of their throngs, or seen the black mother with her son when
+Have you ever looked on the "twilight faces" of their throngs, or seen the black mother with her son when

        "Her heart is sandaling his feet?"